Oracle Cloud Infrastructure Block Volumes FAQ

 How is my data secure?

-Your data is encrypted at rest on a block volume.
-Backups you create are also encrypted for increased security.
-Block volumes and their backups are only accessible from within your tenant/compartment boundary, and only authenticated users who have been granted permission by you to the tenant/compartment can access them.
+Block volumes and their backups are accessible only within your tenant/compartment boundary, and only authenticated users who have been granted permission by you to the tenant/compartment can access them.

 How durable is data stored in Oracle Cloud Infrastructure Block Volumes?

-Multiple copies of data are stored redundantly across multiple storage servers.
-However, we recommend that you make regular backups to protect against the failure of an Availability Domain.
+Multiple copies of data are stored redundantly across multiple storage servers with built-in repair mechanisms.
+The Block Volumes service is designed to provide 99.99% (Four 9’s) annual durability for block and boot volumes.
+However, we recommend that you make regular backups to protect against the failure of an availability domain.